DoubleDoc/Hubitat/HS-FLS100+-G2 Floodlight/readme.txt

 Motion Sensor
 Testing using the 'Low'(6 meter) sensitivity:
-Vehicle and people sensing at 3 times that distance.
+Vehicle and people sensing at 2 times that distance.
 This unit is mounted high-about 12 ft up over vegetation.
 At this height, few to no unexplained motion events.
-This testing at 30-40 Deg.F. and no wind.
+This testing at night, 30-40 Deg.F. and no wind.
 A few unexplained motion events on a sensor mounted at 7 ft up and over a concrete drive then vegetation.
-This testing at 30-40 Deg.F. and no wind.
+This testing at night, 30-40 Deg.F. and no wind.
-Testing using the 'High' (10 meter) sensitivity:
+Testing using the 'High' (20 meter) sensitivity with the same two sensors and setup:
 -in process